-Maybe you’ve heard this old joke before: How do you eat in elephant?
+Maybe you’ve heard this old joke before: How do you eat an elephant?
 One bite at a time!
-When we look too far down the road for any project, it’s likely we will experience feelings of overwhelm.
+When we look too far down the road for any project, it’s likely we will feel overwhelmed.
 But when we look at things step by step, day by day, we are able to believe we can actually do it.
-It’s the same reason why we aren’t going to dump someone with the fear of deep water into a 12 foot pool.
+It’s the same reason why we aren’t going to dump someone with a fear of deep water into a 12-foot pool.

 Another method Meyer goes over is continuing to be in the Word of God.
 Christians view their relationship with God as an ongoing journey, and that journey includes reading and studying the Bible.
 The freedom we wish to experience doesn’t happen just because we read the Bible, of course, but as we obey it.
 As I’ve heard someone say before: the Bible is bread for daily consumption, not cake for occasional indulgence.
 In order to experience the freedom that is promised to us, we have to take the time to educate ourselves about God and His plans for us.

 One fear that we absolutely have to overcome is doubt and double-mindedness.
 Most Christians are sure that all things are possible with God, and yet we still doubt that he will do the impossible for us.
 Doubt is simply ‘fear’ going by a different name.
 Double-mindedness suggests that we are asking God for something, while simultaneously believing that what we ask for won’t come to pass.
 Imagine if someone came to you for a service, paid you for it, but then went on and on about how they don’t think you’ll actually do a good job on the service.
 They think that everything will turn out horrible!
 This is essentially what we do to God when we make a request and then let doubt creep in shortly after.